QwertYapur/pyzule-rw/README.md

 - add custom entitlements to the main executable 🛡️
 - thin all binaries to arm64, it can LARGELY reduce app size sometimes! 🦴
 - remove all app extensions (or just encrypted ones!) 🚫
+- Telegram bot for remote app signing and management 🤖
+- QR code installation links for easy sideloading 📱
+- AltStore and other sideloading tool integration 🔄

 ## 🛠️ install instructions (asdfzxcvb-proof, YGB-tested)

-cyan supports **🐧 linux, 🍏 macOS, 🪟 WSL, and 📱 jailbroken iOS!** All either x86_64 or arm64/aarch64!!
+cyan supports **🐧 linux, 🍏 macOS, 🪟 WSL!** All either x86_64 or arm64/aarch64!!
 Tested by YGB, broken by asdfzxcvb, fixed by the community. 🤣

 First, ensure you have [ar](https://command-not-found.com/ar) and [tar](https://command-not-found.com/tar) installed. 🛠️